jenrichmond/apero-site/content/blog/i-dont-have-to-google-series/2022-09-29-idhtg-string-stuff/index.markdown

 ## 3 this is a tiger
 ```

 And perhaps only want the animal names... you can use `sub_str()` from the `stringr` package to strip out the extra characters.
-The `sub_str()` function allows you to specify the character you want to start and end with.
+The `sub_str()` function allows you to specify the position of the character you want to start and end with.

 Here I want to start at the 11th character and keep the rest.

-Note: spaces are included in your character count.
+> Note: spaces are included in your character count.

 ```r